sikopet/blog/posts/linux-big-picture.md

-To study complex systems we use *abstraction* - a fancy way to say that we don't care about details of the components (subsystems, modules, packages, ...).
+To study complex (software) systems we use *abstraction* - a fancy way to say that we don't care about details of the components (subsystems, modules, packages, ...).